RomanHodulak/threshold-decryption-service-rs/Report.md

 I started with creating the repository of two binary crates.
 One binary crate will serve the purpose of creating `n` shares with threshold `t` for the (`t`, `n`)-threshold scheme.

-To implement the (`t`, `n`)-threshold scheme, I used the Shamir implementation because it is the fastest.
+To implement the (`t`, `n`)-threshold scheme, I used the Shamir implementation because it is one of the fastest and any individual share does not reveal any information about the secret.
 I've used the `shamir` crate.
 This crate is very minimalistic and provides a pure rust implementation of the Shamir's Secret Separation algorithm.
 I considered some alternatives, because this one does not seem to be very popular and has not been maintained for a couple of years, but compared to others, this one seemed good enough.
 Perhaps it is because it is so